Radio 74 Internationale

-Radio 74 Internationale is a network of Christian radio stations in the United States, broadcasting Christian talk and teaching programs as well as Christian music.
+Radio 74 Internationale is a network of Christian radio stations in the United States, broadcasting Seventh-day Adventist Christian talk and teaching programs as well as Christian music.

 History

 Radio 74's origins lie in a radio station in France, established in 1982.
 The first American affiliate was WHHC-LP in New Castle, Indiana, which began broadcasting in 2004, with many other affiliates also signing on that year.
-Its flagship station is KRSF in Ridgecrest, California.

 Stations

-Radio 74 Internationale is heard on 56 stations, as well as five low-powered translators, along with a mix of digital audio-only subchannels (usually #.74) and SAP audio broadcasts over the television stations of 3ABN.
 Many of Radio 74's affiliates are owned by local Seventh-day Adventist (SDA) churches (3ABN supports the mission of the SDA).